-IN TWELVE VOLUMES
+IN TWELVE VOLUMES VOL. I. JOSEPH ANDREWS VOL. I. CONTENTS.

-VOL. I.

-JOSEPH ANDREWS

-VOL. I.

-CONTENTS.

 INTRODUCTION.
 PREFACE.

-BOOK I.

-CHAPTER I.

-Of writing lives in general, and particularly of Pamela, with a word by the bye of Colley Cibber and others

-Of Mr Joseph Andrews, his birth, parentage, education, and great endowments, with a word or two concerning ancestors

-Of Mr Abraham Adams the curate, Mrs Slipslop the chambermaid, and others

-What happened after their journey to London

-The death of Sir Thomas Booby, with the affectionate and mournful behaviour of his widow, and the great purity of Joseph Andrews

-How Joseph Andrews writ a letter to his sister Pamela
+BOOK I. CHAPTER I. \Of writing lives in general, and particularly of Pamela, with a word by the bye of Colley Cibber and others\ CHAPTER II. \Of Mr Joseph Andrews, his birth, parentage, education, and great endowments, with a word or two concerning ancestors\ CHAPTER III. \Of Mr Abraham Adams the curate, Mrs Slipslop the chambermaid, and others CHAPTER IV. \What happened after their journey to London\ CHAPTER V. \The death of Sir Thomas Booby, with the affectionate and mournful behaviour of his widow, and the great purity of Joseph Andrews\ CHAPTER VI. \How Joseph Andrews writ a letter to his sister Pamela\ CHAPTER VII.

-CHAPTER VII.

-Sayings of wise men.
-A dialogue between the lady and her maid; and a panegyric, or rather satire, on the passion of love, in the sublime style
+style\

-In which, after some very fine writing, the history goes on, and relates the interview between the lady and Joseph; where the latter hath set an example which we despair of seeing followed by his sex in this vicious age
+\In which, after some very fine writing, the history goes on, and relates the interview between the lady and Joseph; where the latter hath set an example which we despair of seeing followed by his sex in this vicious age